Bury and Norwich Post - June 25th 1920

 And now for the last few years we have all been passing through the great tribulation of suffering, sorrow and pain; and very especially Our dear young friends who went out to suffer and die for us, and have been in the awful suffering of the battle and the trenches.
 We here dedicate this cross to the glory of God in memory of the eighteen young men cut off in the prime of life:

-We dedicate this cross to be a memorial in the parish of the great war, the great victory, and the great peace, and to be the symbol of diving sympathy and Diving power and wisdom to the humble and believing heart.
+We dedicate this cross to be a memorial in the parish of the great war, the great victory, and the great peace, and to be the symbol of divine sympathy and Divine power and wisdom to the humble and believing heart.

 The Cross speaks to us of a victory in a greater war, even the war of God’s people against principalities and powers of evil and darkness.
 It has become through the Saviour’s love and sympathy the power of God unto salvation.
 This cross will speak to many a mourning mother of the love and sympathy of Him Who gazed from His Cross upon His own weeping mother, and spoke to her words of help and comfort.
 And this cross will be to multitudes (God grant it!) an incentive to courageous endurance and unflinching warfare against sin and Satan; a stimulant to duty, and to the full understanding of the great truth that the things which are seen are temporal, and the things that are not seen are eternal and that the one thing that the soul of man and this world needs is ‘The Cross” - the preaching of the Cross, the knowledge of the love of the crucified Saviour, Who died - yea, rather, that is risen again."